Color Theories to Back-up Your Design

 There is more to color than what initially meets the eye; it is how people react to it.
 Color is an essential factor of any design and we should know how to make the most out of it.
 In truth, once we know what colors represent to whom and what a particular color works with what, we can take advantage of this single design element to make people actually respond.

 Colors and Their Meaning

-To help further discuss how to use colors, let me just enumerate insights on how the general public perceive and relate to color.
-Here are the basic colors and how most people generally relate with them.
+To help further discuss how to use colors, let me just enumerate insights on how the general public relates and perceives color.
+Here are the basic colors and how most people generally relate to them.
 Do take note, however, that these may change depending on the color’s saturation and intensity.

 These are the colors that we often associate with fire and energy.
 These colors tend to elevate forward in space and attract a lot of attention.
 In this regard, it is helpful to note that it can overwhelm your content if not utilized properly.

 Red– this color is often associated with fiery passion or anger, and/or an overwhelming sense of danger or excitement.
 Along with orange, red is a very appetizing color.
 Thus, designers use red in countless food advertisements.
 People regard red as a lucky color in the east, especially in China.
 As a color that one can associate with power, energy and speed, it can be best used for sports items and for parts of the design that needs to evoke action from the audience.

 Pink– when white is added to red.
 Red’s usually strong character is subdued and from being fiery and powerful becomes associated with gentleness and femininity.
 It is even used to signify tenderness and love.